-What is Resource Capacity Planning?
+What is Resource Capacity Planning in Project Management?

-Some projects require adaptive planning as priorities change, work delivery varies and benefits are realized.
+Some projects require adaptive planning as priorities change, work delivery varies, and benefits are realized.

-What Is Resource Capacity Planning in Project Management?
+What Is Resource Capacity Planning?

 Capacity Planning and Resource Planning: what differs?